wboykinm/billmorris.io/blog/_posts/2024-02-08-stormy-eclipse.md

 __Seattle has more sunny days per year than Burlington.__

 We turn now to a _different_ map; perhaps a less-joyful one.
 [A map by the data-ninja Chris Ingraham](https://www.washingtonpost.com/news/wonk/wp/2015/07/13/map-where-americas-sunniest-and-least-sunny-places-are/) from his days at the Washington Post.
-A map that makes it clear we're dealing with a potentially bleak roll of the dice for being able to actually _see_ the totality when it rolls overhead.
+A map that makes it clear we're dealing with a potentially bleak roll of the dice for being able to actually _see_ the totality when it flies overhead.
 (This piece is 8 years old, reflecting data that is over a decade old, but if anything the cloudiness situation [may be trending _worse_](https://www.nhpr.org/nh-news/2023-08-21/new-england-whats-up-with-the-wet-weather-this-summer).)

 ![2](/shoals/assets/img/2024-02-08_2.png)
 <small><i>Map by C. Ingraham</i></small>

 Other sky-watchers _have_ taken the clouds into consideration when planning for the eclipse.
-This [thorough report from Eclipsophile (an actual website!)](https://eclipsophile.com/2024tse/#Vermont_New_Hampshire_Quebec_and_Maine_to_New_Brunswick) shows that we're likely to have 70% cloud cover in April!
-But it could be worse - we could be in Jackson New Hampshire, pushing 90% coverage.
+This [thorough report from Eclipsophile](https://eclipsophile.com/2024tse/#Vermont_New_Hampshire_Quebec_and_Maine_to_New_Brunswick) shows that we're likely to have 70% cloud cover in April!
+But it could be worse - heaven help the folks in Montpelier, or [those likely ascending into the Jay Cloud](https://www.powder.com/trending-news/jay-peak-whiteout).
+Hell, we could be in Jackson New Hampshire, pushing 90% likelihood of overcast.

 The gist seems to be that local relief (i.e. the presence of mountains) increases the likelihood for cloud cover.
 Plattsburgh might be your best bet for the Northeast, and lord knows they could use the tourism.
 If you're up for a beast of a road trip, Prince Edward Island could be the only clearer look this side of the Mississippi.

 ![3](/shoals/assets/img/2024-02-08_3.png)
 <small><i>Transect map by J. Anderson</i></small>